Luminar 4 Review 2020 [Luminar 4.3 Update]

-What is great about this, that it takes only one slider to achieve all this, whereas you’d have to manually juggle with up to 6 sliders otherwise.
+What is great about AI Accents, that it takes only one slider to achieve all this, whereas you’d have to manually juggle with up to 6 sliders in other photo editors.

 AI Sky Enhancer makes skies beautiful without much effort from you.
 It works similarly to the polarizing filter.

 Manually editing the sky is complicated, and often very time-consuming.
-To improve the sky manually a lot of time has to be spent masking, and the final result depends on the skill of the user and the time they are willing to invest in it.
+To improve the sky manually you have to spend a lot of time masking, and the final result depends on your skill and precision.

 This tool automatically detects sky and recognizes objects with the help of Skylum’s deep neural network, which has been trained using hundreds of thousands of images.

-Boosts details where needed without damaging the rest of the photo — without selections, layers, or masks.
+AI Structure boosts details where it is needed without damaging the rest of the photo — and it does all that automatically.

 It is also human-aware, meaning it won’t affect the skin and leave you with over-processed faces and skin.